MrezaDorudian/EURUSD-Price-Prediction/README.md

 RNN is doing much better about 70% accuracy and could be increased with hyper-parameter tuning.

 # Built With
-It's built with pure python and tensorflow and keras.
+It's built with pure python, tensorflow and, keras.

 # Contributing
 Feel free to contribute :)